Puerto Rican Fiestas Patronales: Celebrating Culture and Community

 Fiesta de los Reyes Magos

-Celebrated on January 6th, the Fiesta de los Reyes Magos is a magical event where parades feature locals and actors dressed as the Three Wise Men, distributing gifts to children.
+Celebrated on January 6th, the Fiesta de los Reyes Magos is a magical event where parades feature locals and dressed as the Three Wise Men, distributing gifts to children.
 Two of the most notable celebrations are the Fiesta de Reyes Juanadina in Juana Díaz and the Fiesta de Reyes Isabelinos in Isabela.

 EventDetails